This is a Controlled Document

 Business Continuity Plan is the process involved in creating a system of prevention and recovery from potential threats to GitLab.
 The plan ensures that personnel and assets are protected and are able to function quickly in the event of a disaster.

 GitLab, by its remote-only nature, is not easily affected by typical causes of business disruption, such as local failures of equipment, power supplies, telecommunications, social unrest, terrorist attacks, fire, or natural disasters.
-Additionally, to ensure BCP procedures are planned and documented appropriately, data from the Business Impact Analysis is utilized as part of business continuity planning.
-The BCP works in conjunction with the Disaster Recovery Plan (DRP).
+System data from the Business Impact Analysis may be leveraged as part of business continuity planning and testing.
+Please search the BIA Data File by system for more information.
+Additionally, the BCP works in conjunction with the Disaster Recovery Plan (DRP).

 In case of an all-remote company like GitLab, it is sufficient to have simple contingency plans in the form of service-level agreements with companies that host our data and services.
 The advantage of an all-remote workforce like GitLab is that if there are clusters of people or systems that are unavailable, the rest of the company will continue to operate normally.